-HD recognizes three categories of buyers: customers, Members and Registered Buyers.
+HD recognizes three categories of buyers: Customers, Vendors, and Registered Buyers.
 The rules concerning buyers are set forth more fully in our Buyer Policy.
 Importantly, upon choosing to make a purchase through HD’s Services, a buyer is directed to the Vendor's website to complete the transaction.

-Only a Registered Buyer may use our Services to purchase hemp biomass, flower, crude, isolate, distillate, seeds or clones.
-These types of hemp products are available through the auction page on the HD Website.
+Only a Registered Buyer may use our Services to purchase biomass, flower, crude, isolate, distillate, seeds, or clones.
+These types of products are available through the auction page on the HD Website.
 Specifically, a Vendor desiring to sell one or more of these hemp products may do so either in a timed auction or by offering a “Buy It Now” option.
 Likewise, a Vendor wishing to purchase biomass, flower, crude, isolate, distillate, seeds or clones must first become a Registered Buyer.
-In addition, an important precondition for becoming a Registered Buyer is that a business first undergoes a background check.
-This naturally helps protect our Vendors.

 If you are a farmer/grower or wholesaler of hemp products, HD assigns your Vendor profile a coded number to disguise your identity.
 Your real name, business or farm name, address, email address, and phone number all remain hidden unless and until a buyer makes a purchasing commitment.
 A prospective buyer may also contact you using HD’s "Contact Vendor" tool.

-We take these steps to prevent insincere or unscrupulous companies and brokers from unfairly circumventing our Services.
+We take basic steps to prevent insincere or unscrupulous companies and brokers from inappropriately using our Services.
 In the first place, we believe it is in our Vendors’ interest to keep their transactions and dealings within the HD platform.
-We use our legal framework to protect your identity and the transaction from start to finish, to determine a fair valuation, and to help make sure you get paid by the buyer.
-We also take care of all transportation arrangements and secure insurance for your hemp products while they’re in transit.
+We provide links for securing transportation arrangements and secure insurance for your hemp products while they’re in transit.

-We also recognize that unexpected things can happen even with a good faith hemp product transaction.
+We recognize that unexpected things can happen with a good faith transaction.
 For instance, if a farmer/grower or someone else who buys hemp from the field fails to dry the product properly, mold can take hold of the biomass.
-The hemp may appear fine when it is packaged, but if the moisture level is too high, the heat and humidity can cause mold to form after packaging.
+The product may appear fine when it is packaged, but if the moisture level is too high, the heat and humidity can cause mold to form after packaging.

-We recommend that Vendors not attempt to sell and ship hemp products without using HD’s Services or another professional company specializing in hemp transactions.
-Everything may go as planned, but if not, and you’re not using our Services, you may have no recourse.
+We recommend that Vendors not attempt to sell and ship hemp products without using a professional company specializing in hemp transactions.
+Everything may go as planned, but if not, you may have no recourse.

 What May and May Not Be Sold Through Hemp Dig

-HD offers the first-of-its-kind mega-marketplace for hemp products.
+Hemp Dig offers the first-of-its-kind, totally mega-marketplace for hemp products.
 This includes the HD auction, through which you can sell biomass, flower, crude, distillate, isolate, seeds, and clones, as well as other hemp products, to the highest bidder at the best possible price.

 Buyers come to HD seeking hemp products that are tested and safe.
 Hemp products that can harm people or the environment may not be sold through HD.
 Sales that would result in violating any federal, state or local laws and regulations, as described in our Terms & Conditions, are also not permitted.

-HD has developed the following Product Guidelines, which serve as the standard by which hemp products for sale through our Website will be measured:
+HD has developed the following Product Guidelines, which serve as the standard by which hemp/cannabis products for sale through our Website will be measured:

-· No hemp product, or element of a product, may contain a known carcinogen.
+· No product, or element of a product, may contain a known carcinogen.

-· No hemp product can originate from unsustainable manufacturing or production processes, including discriminatory or polluting practices.
+· No product can originate from unsustainable manufacturing or production processes, including discriminatory or polluting practices.

 · All products must be produced without the use of chemical pesticides or herbicides.

-HD will review all hemp product listings and may ask a Vendor to furnish information substantiating claims about the values, attributes or production process for a product.
+HD will review product listings and may ask a Vendor to furnish information substantiating claims about the values, attributes or production process for a product.
 Keep in mind, too, that other HD participants or the public may report listings that appear to violate our policies.
 HD may remove Vendor listings that we determine violate our Terms & Conditions, including the Product Guidelines or Vendor Policy.
 A Vendor’s account may also be suspended, pending the outcome of a review of products.
 An account may even be terminated if HD determines the violation is sufficiently serious.
-Note that all fees charged by and paid to HD are non-refundable.

 5) Non-discrimination.
 We expect employers to uphold a policy of intolerance for discrimination on the basis of gender, race, religious beliefs, disability, sexual orientation, age, or otherwise, in relation to hiring, wages, benefits, termination, or retirement.